0x7c13/Notepads/ROADMAP.md

 * Automatic file save and restore (Session snapshot).
 * Markdown file preview.
 * Diff viewer.
-* Native support for Multi-instances.
+* Native support for app multi-instances.
 * Publish 1.0 version of Notepads by end of Summer 2019 (Sep-Oct).

 ## Phase 2 (By end of 2019):